 Jennette Starks-Faulkner (Owner, Head Coach)

-She has been the Summer National and North American Circuit Veteran Foil Champion eleven times since returning to competitive fencing in 2006 and has earned a spot on the Veteran World Championship Foil Team consistently since 2007 as well as the 2014, 2015, and 2016 Veteran World Champion USA Saber Team.
-Representing team USA, Jennette won a bronze medal in foil at the 2007 Veteran World Championship in Sydney Australia, a silver medal in foil at the 2011 Veteran World Championship in Moscow, Russia, a silver medal in saber and the gold medal in foil at the 2014 Veteran World Championship in Debrecen, Hungary, and a silver medal in saber and the gold medal in foil at the 2016 Veteran World Championship in Straulaund, Germany!!
+She has been the Summer National and North American Circuit Veteran Foil Champion multiple times since returning to competitive fencing in 2006 and has earned a spot on the Veteran World Championship Foil Team consistently since 2007 as well as the 2014, 2015, and 2016, 2017, and 2018 Veteran World Champion USA Saber Team.
+Representing team USA, Coach Jennette won a bronze medal in foil at the 2007 Veteran World Championship in Sydney Australia, a silver medal in foil at the 2011 Veteran World Championship in Moscow, Russia, a silver medal in saber and the gold medal in foil at the 2014 Veteran World Championship in Debrecen, Hungary, and a silver medal in saber and the gold medal in foil at the 2016 Veteran World Championship in Straulaund, Germany!!
 She is the 2016 Cam/Am Veterans Cup Combined Women's Foil gold medalist and the Women's Combined Saber silver medalist.
 These titles helped her earn the 2016 Can/Am Veterans Cup Master at Arms Champion title.
 Jennette renewed her “A” classification at the 2012 Summer Nationals in Division 1A after a 28 year absence from competitive fencing.

-Jennette is a former senior national-points holder and was a North American Circuit Champion, a National Champion finalist and a member of the 3-time National Foil Championship Team Salle Csiszar.
+Coach Jennette is a former senior national-points holder and was a North American Circuit Champion, a National Champion finalist and a member of the 3-time National Foil Championship Team Salle Csiszar.
 She was a member of the Brooklyn College fencing team coached by Denise O'Connor.
 She is an All-American, holds a B.S. in Physical Education from Brooklyn College and was an assistant coach at Temple University.

 Alex Gioiella (Assistant Coach-Saber)